Ideas + insightsTips on creating exceptional content.

 E-book production steps

 1. Begin with a clear view of your marketing goals and key messages.
 Even though the e-book isn’t aggressively promotional in its intent, it should nonetheless be a significant “cog” in your marketing strategy.
 Make sure you tie the e-book to a specific marketing goal.
 Write down two to four key messages you want to communicate through the e-book.
-In other words, after your audience member reads the document, what are the central themes you want them to recall.

 2. Create an outline; include ideas for graphics and data visualizations.
 It’s always a good idea to write an expanded outline for the e-book and send it to your stakeholders to review before you begin the writing step.
 Use the framework to segment the book into natural sections—usually chapters or parts.